Fees & Funding

 Students classed as ‘Home Fee’ status

-Fees for new entrants classed as ‘Home Fee’ status in 2021/22 are £9250 on entry.
+Fees for new entrants classed as ‘Home Fee’ status in 2024/25 are £9250 on entry.
 Fees for subsequent years may be subject to increases year on year in line with inflation and Government Policy.
-Please see the Conservatoire Fees Policy for more information.
-If you are new to higher education, you can apply for a tuition fee loan from the Government.
-For full details please go to http://www.cdd.ac.uk/students/fees-and-financial-support/
+This will be clearly communicated to applicants when they are offered a place, if not before.
+Please see the Fees Policy for more information.

-Students classed as ‘International Fee’ / ‘Overseas’ status
+Students classed as ‘Overseas Fee’ (sometimes referred to as ‘International’) status

 If necessary, government loans, scholarships or sponsorship should be sought from your country of origin.
-All students classed as Overseas fee status must have funding or, if self-funded, appropriate funds in place, prior to starting the programme.
-National Centre are currently not in a position to provide scholarship or bursary opportunities to Overseas Students.
-If you have any questions please do contact firstname.lastname@example.org
+All students classed as Overseas fee status must have funding or, if self-funded, appropriate funds in place, prior to starting the course.
+National Centre are currently not in a position to provide scholarship or bursary opportunities to Overseas students,however, overseas students can apply for hardship funding once registered on to the course.
+If you have any questions please contact firstname.lastname@example.org.

 Additional Costs and Equipment